 Before we begin, it’s important that you understand that tanning results vary from person to person.
 Some people achieve that sun-kissed look faster than the others.

 Anyway, we’re here to help you get a dark tan faster.
-In this article, we’re going to discuss a few tips that will maximize the results.
+Ahead, we discuss a few tips to maximize the results.
+Scroll on to learn more!

 Best Hours to Tan